19hours/sg-statutes/Acts/Terrorism (Suppression of Financing) Act.md

 (2) Where an application is made under subsection (1)(a) —

-(a) the application shall not, without the consent of the Attorney-General , be heard by a Judge unless the applicant has given to the Attorney-General at least 2 clear days notice in writing of the application; and
+(a) the application shall not, without the consent of the Public Prosecutor, be heard by a Judge unless the applicant has given to the Public Prosecutor at least 2 clear days notice in writing of the application; and

 [15/2010 wef 02/01/2011]